MicrosoftDocs/Viva/Viva/insights/personal/Overview/plans-environments.md

 ## Language support

-Viva Insights and MyAnalytics are available in most of the same languages as Microsoft 365.
-See [What languages is Office available in](https://support.office.com/en-ie/article/what-languages-is-office-available-in-26d30382-9fba-45dd-bf55-02ab03e2a7ec).
+Personal insights in Viva Insights and MyAnalytics are available in most of the same languages as Microsoft 365.
+See [What languages is Office available in](https://support.office.com/article/what-languages-is-office-available-in-26d30382-9fba-45dd-bf55-02ab03e2a7ec).

+You can view the [Dashboard](../use/dashboard-2.md) and [Viva Insights Home](../use/home-web.md) in most of the languages that are available through a [supported browser](#browser-support).

+See [Briefing languages](../briefing/be-languages.md) to see what's supported for Briefing emails.
+Also, see [Advanced insights language support](../../overview/supported-languages.md) for what's supported and other guidelines for advanced insights.

 ## Prerequisites and exclusions

 * [Microsoft Exchange Online](/office365/servicedescriptions/exchange-online-service-description/exchange-online-service-description) is required for the MyAnalytics (Full) and Insights by MyAnalytics Outlook service plans.
-* **Licensing exclusion** - Shared mailboxes cannot use and are not supported by the MyAnalytics service plan.
+* **Licensing exclusion** - Shared mailboxes cannot use and are not supported by MyAnalytics service plans.

 ## Outlook support and prerequisites